Home > Index > K

 Keythedral

 The ecclesiastical chapter of Richard Breese's "Key" series (see Keydom) is concerned with ownership of those precious front chairs, no doubt representing the highest social positions, within a cathedral.
 The way to obtain them is by purchase and the way to acquire the funds is at the heart of the game.
 The production system looks as if it started with The Settlers of Catan, changed the hexagons to octagons and put the ownership markers in the resulting square-shaped gaps.
 The analogy even carries further as these ownerships may be doubled much as Catan cities are.
 But it's in its method of distribution, being diceless, that it shows innovation.
 Here players take turns going first and deciding which category of markers will produce, the key being that each "land" only produces once per round and first come-first served applies.
 This leads to all kinds of cascading effects which may be worth study as taking a land away from an opponent may later force him to take away something even more valuable to you.
 This makes the pre-game setup decidedly strategic as players can approach it in different ways, e.g. reducing the left hand neighbor's output, avoiding the right hand neighbor, avoiding all neighbors, maximizing surrounding lands, etc. For the strategist this process is probably the height of interest, the remainder being mostly tactical as it's a question whether anyone can win without a policy of building up production as fast as possible.
-Trying to buy the the cheaper chairs early doesn't seem to pay off and buying the special effect "law" cards – because a law is anything that lets you do something the king does not want? – are rather hit-and-miss.
+Trying to buy the cheaper chairs early doesn't seem to pay off and buying the special effect "law" cards – because a law is anything that lets you do something the king does not want? – are rather hit-and-miss.
 (They can be rather frustrating to others however and render completely meaningless a couple turns of careful planning.)
 Other factors such as duration, accessibility and graphics are fine.
 As workers, pawns might have been easier than tiles to pick up without disturbing the map, but would not have been as aesthetically pleasing.
 It might have been nice to print game information on the inside of the player screens, but maybe the text would have ended up too small to read easily.
 Most of all it would have been nice to have a game centered around its most innovative idea, the world building, but what we have is mostly logistical and tactical after the pre-game and somewhat random.
 It is also in the Anglo-American tradition, there being plenty of chance to mildly ruin the day of one's fellow cathedralgoer.
 Succeeding in what it attempts, Keythedral is that unusual beast which doesn't fit cleanly into any single genre or audience, but succeeds at combining bits from several.

 Personal rating: 6